nrfconnect/sdk-nrf/samples/cellular/udp/README.rst

 .. _CONFIG_UDP_PSM_ENABLE:

 CONFIG_UDP_PSM_ENABLE - PSM mode configuration
-   This configuration option, if set, allows the sample to request PSM from the modem or cellular network.
+   This configuration option, if set, allows the sample to request PSM from the modem and cellular network.

 .. _CONFIG_UDP_EDRX_ENABLE:

 CONFIG_UDP_EDRX_ENABLE - eDRX mode configuration
-   This configuration option, if set, allows the sample to request eDRX from the modem or cellular network.
+   This configuration option, if set, allows the sample to request eDRX from the modem and cellular network.

 .. _CONFIG_UDP_RAI_ENABLE: